deepaksood619/deepaksood619.github.io/docs/devops/terminal-bash/bash-shortcuts.md

 ## Working With Processes

 - Ctrl+C:Interrupt (kill) the current foreground process running in in the terminal.
 This sends the SIGINT signal to the process, which is technically just a request - most processes will honor it, but some may ignore it.
 - Ctrl+Z: Suspend the current foreground process running in bash.
 This sends the SIGTSTP signal to the process.
-To return the process to the foreground later, use thefg process_name command.
+To return the process to the foreground later, use the fg process_name command.
 - Ctrl+D: Close the bash shell.
 This sends an EOF (End-of-file) marker to bash, and bash exits when it receives this marker.
-This is similar to running theexitcommand.
+This is similar to running the exit command.

 ## Deleting Text